-Networking Guide for Cisco Unity Connection Release 8.x
+Procedures for Setting Up Cisco Unity Connection 8.x to Use VPIM Networking

 For detailed explanations of VPIM Networking concepts, see the “VPIM Concepts in Cisco Unity Connection 8.x” section.